Video transcript ↓

 While this may not be a top concern for every organization, It's definitely something to consider when choosing an online donation platform.

 Platform and processing fees

-Now let's talk about platform fees and processing fees, because what many companies don't want you to know is that they are completely different from one another.
+Now let's talk about platform fees and donation fees, because what many companies don't want you to know is that they are completely different from one another.

 Here's the truth, for many platforms, when a donation is made, you will have to pay a processing fee, on top of what they call a "platform fee."

 This can get very confusing, but think of it this way: You need to pay to use the platform to receive donations and also pay to have those donations processed.
 Included in that fee is what the credit card companies, banks, and other entities get paid for their effort in moving money.

 This can confuse or mislead organizations when a company is only charging 1 to 1.5% as a platform fee.
 That platform fee does not include the payment processing fee.

 So the organization may think they are paying less, but if they're paying a 1.5% platform fee on top of payment processor's 2.9% processing fee, then they're really paying 4.4%.

 When you're looking at your total cost to raise money, you should be sure to ask if the donation platform fee includes your payment processing.